nf-osi/usagereports/README.md

 There are several ways in which you can view and engage with this package:

 1. For heavily guided usage and workflow to put together a full biannual or annual PDF report deliverable for a sponsor funder.
-See the supporting flowchart and templates below; figures are approximately numbered by the order in which they appear in the "suggested" report format.
+See the supporting flowchart below; figures are approximately numbered by the order in which they appear in the "suggested" report format.

 ```mermaid